matzolla/RICE-DISEASE-CLASSIFICATION/README.md

 in their early stage.
 With the current scarcity of experienced agricultural extension officers in the country, there is a clear case for recent technological advances in computer vision to help in early diagnosis, particularly by using multi-spectral images of crops.

+## Objective

+The objective of this challenge is to predict the classes of disease of a rice plant in RGB and Infrared images.